 Potential infection is one of the concerns following the endoscopic procedure.
-Contamination of final rinse water with water-borne microorganisms could lead to re-contamination of reprocessed endoscopes and subsequent infection in patients who were subjected to a procedure with a contaminated endoscope.
+Contamination of final rinse water with waterborne micro-organisms could lead to recontamination of reprocessed endoscopes and subsequent infection in patients who were subjected to a procedure with a contaminated endoscope.
 Even in the absence of infection, pseudo-outbreaks may occur when patient samples become contaminated.
-Pseudo-outbreaks are still clinically important because patients who are involved may receive unnecessary therapy or may experience a delay in diagnosis or treatment while institutions may incur unnecessary costs and suffer from disruptions when investigations are undertaken.
+Pseudo-outbreaks are still clinically important because patients who are involved may receive unnecessary therapy or may experience a delay in diagnosis or treatment, and institutions may incur unnecessary costs and suffer from disruptions when investigations are undertaken.
 Previous guidance recommended that the institutions take steps to ensure the provision of bacteria-free water, which would require consideration of local circumstances.
-Additionally, it was recommended that once these steps are in place, institutions also monitor their final rinse water and take actions when the quality is shown to be unsatisfactory.
+Additionally, it was recommended that, once these steps are in place, institutions also monitor their final rinse water and take actions when the microbial quality is shown to be unsatisfactory.

-8.1 Outbreaks and sporadic infections
+Outbreaks and sporadic infections